woonsanko/recipe-for-hippo-db-migration/README.md

-# Recipe for Migration Hippo CMS Database from one to another
+# Recipe for Migrating Hippo CMS Database from one to another

 This recipe explains how to migrate the database of Hippo CMS to a different database.